Sesame Street video games: Sesame Street A-B-C and 1-2-3

-Sesame Street A-B-C is an educational Nintendo game featuring two educational video games.
+Sesame Street A-B-C contains two educational video games.

-The goal of Ernie's Big Splash is to create a series of connections, which include pipes, waterways, sea animals, and some of Ernie's friends including Oscar the Grouch, Bert, Grover, and Cookie Monster that will help Rubber Duckie to make his way to Ernie's bathtub.
+The goal of "Ernie's Big Splash" is to create a series of connections, which include pipes, waterways, sea animals, and some of Ernie's friends including Oscar the Grouch, Bert, Grover, and Cookie Monster that will help Rubber Duckie to make his way to Ernie's bathtub.
 The game teaches basic logic, directions (North, South, East and West) and sequencing.

-In Letter-Go-Round, the goal is to find the correct letter, spell words, and finding the missing letter of a word.
+In "Letter-Go-Round", the goal is to find the correct letter, spell words, and finding the missing letter of a word.
 There is also a mode where the player has to make a 'secret' word, by finding the correct letters.
 This game teaches letter recognition, word recognition, capital and lowercase, and spelling.

 The video game was published by Hi Tech Expressions, for ages 3 to 6.

-Ernie's Big Splash, one of the mini games present, was originally a stand alone title released for IBM PC DOS in 1986, but later ported to the Nintendo Entertainment System with other new mini games in 1990.
-On NES, it was released on the cartridge Sesame Street ABC, supplementing Letter-Go-Round.
-At some point in time, the game was released for the Unisys ICON operating system, a platform commissioned by the Ontario education system.
-No copies of this format exist, as the last ICON computers and software were destroyed in the early-2000s.
+"Ernie's Big Splash", one of the minigames, was originally a standalone game published for MS-DOS in 1986, and released for the Nintendo Entertainment System in 1990 as part of Sesame Street ABC.
+The game was also released for the Unisys ICON operating system, a platform commissioned by the Ontario education system.